Alisha-lal/doclens-document-intelligence/README.md

 ---

-# Project Approach — Submission Write-up
+# Brief Write-up of Approach

-DocLens is an MVP that turns uploaded PDFs and images into a grounded, structured understanding of their content.
+DocLens is an AI-powered document intelligence MVP that converts uploaded PDFs and images into a grounded, structured understanding of their content.
 The pipeline uses PyMuPDF for PDF extraction and automatically falls back to Tesseract OCR for scanned pages and images.
-Extracted text is normalized and analyzed by Gemini to produce short, medium, and long summaries, key points, main ideas, topics, entities, and improvement suggestions.
+Extracted text is normalized, document statistics are calculated locally, and Gemini generates summaries, key points, insights, topics, entities, and improvement suggestions.

-For follow-up questions, the system uses lightweight lexical chunk retrieval to select relevant document sections before sending them to Gemini.
-This avoids unnecessary vector-database infrastructure while remaining appropriate for a single-document MVP.
-Pydantic validates structured AI responses, while prompt instructions ensure document content is treated as untrusted data.
+For document Q&A, the system splits the extracted content into overlapping chunks and uses lightweight lexical retrieval to select relevant sections before sending grounded context to Gemini.
+This avoids unnecessary vector-database infrastructure while remaining suitable for a single-document MVP.
+Pydantic validates structured AI responses, and prompt instructions treat uploaded content as untrusted data.

-The frontend is built with React and Vite, while the backend uses FastAPI and Docker to package the OCR dependency.
+The frontend uses React and Vite, while the backend uses FastAPI and Docker to package the OCR dependency.
 The frontend is deployed on Vercel and the backend on Render.
-The project prioritizes clean architecture, grounded responses, responsive UX, error handling, and practical engineering trade-offs within the assignment scope.
+The implementation prioritizes reliable document extraction, OCR support, grounded AI responses, responsive UX, validation, and practical engineering trade-offs within the assignment scope.

 ---